-The new Cuervo y Sobrinos Historiador Pequenos Segundos 130° Aniversario (ref.
-3130.9N) hand-wound wrist watch seems to be based on the Pequenos Segundos range that was first presented two years ago and the slightly revisited last year with a pair of new dials.
-Besides sporting a longer name, the new version of the piece is also powered by a different movement and sports a more reserved dial layout, which makes it the most beautiful CyS timekeeper that I have ever seen.
+The hand-wound Cuervo y Sobrinos Historiador Pequenos Segundos 130° Aniversario (ref.
+3130.9N) is based on the Pequenos Segundos range that was first presented in 2010 and then slightly revisited in 2011 with a pair of new dials.
+Besides sporting a longer name, the new version is also powered by a different movement and sports a more reserved dial layout, which makes it the most beautiful CyS timekeeper that I have ever seen.

-According to official info, the new watch is going to be powered by a well-known ETA Peseux Caliber 7001 hand-wound movement, which is both reliable and robust.
+According to official info, the new watch is going to be powered by a hand-wound ETA Peseux Caliber 7001 movement, which is both reliable and robust.

-It is also quite slim, which allowed the Swiss watchmakers make the body of the watch especially slim (the movement also powers a more affordable NOMOS Glashuette Tangente Alma Mater Special Edition Wempe 100 timekeeper.)
+It is also slim, which allowed the Swiss watchmakers make the body especially slim (the movement also powers a more affordable NOMOS Glashuette Tangente Alma Mater Special Edition Wempe 100 from the year 2011.)

-Only 40 millimeters in diameter, the case of the new watch is crafted from 18-carat rose gold and then mirror-polished, as are the sword-shaped hands and stick-shaped hour markers.
+Only 40 millimeters in diameter, the case is crafted from 18-karat rose gold and then mirror-polished, as are the sword-shaped hands and stick-shaped hour markers.

 As you can see on the photo, the hour markers at 1, 2 and 3 hours are replaced with Arabic numerals: 1, 3 and 0 respectively.
 That was done not to confuse you, but to emphasize once again that this model celebrates a 130th Anniversary of the brand (although the current Swiss-based company has nothing to do with the business that was established in 1882 in Habana, Cuba.)

-If that doesn’t sweeten the deal enough for you (or if the watch is simply to expensive,) there is also a bunch of automatic-powered versions of the piece that, offered in stainless steel body, will set you back for some $3500-$4000 USD.
+If that doesn’t sweeten the deal enough for you (or if the watch is simply too expensive,) there is also a bunch of automatic-powered versions that, offered in a stainless steel body, will set you back for some $3500-$4000 USD.

 It will be unveiled this week at Baselworld 2012 event.

-* UPDATE ON PRICE: It’s a pleasure to correct my initial estimation of the price: the Swiss-based brand plans to retail the timekeeper at just €9000, which definitely seems like a bargain to me.
+* UPDATE ON PRICE: It’s a pleasure to correct my initial estimation of the price: the Swiss-based brand plans to retail the timekeeper at just €9000, which looks like a bargain to me.

 Photos: Cuervo y Sobrinos

 Cuervo y Sobrinos Historiador Pequenos Segundos 130° Aniversario (ref.
-3130.9N) watch specification
+3130.9N) specification

 Price: €9000 (MSRP)

-Movement: Manual, ETA Peseux caliber 7001, Swiss Made
+Movement: Hand-wound, ETA Peseux caliber 7001, Swiss Made